 6. Stir-in cilantro.
 Decorate with the bell pepper strips.

 1. For fluffy rice that doesn’t take as long to cook, use Uncle Ben's whole grain parboiled brown rice.
+If you use regular brown rice, add an additional cup of water or broth and cook for 45 minutes.

 2. Culantro, also known as "recao" has a flavor similar to cilantro.
 If you don't get it, you can replace it with fresh cilantro.